Decorative neutral curve divider

 Prospects often have formal scorecards or evaluation matrices.
 Request to see them.
 Understanding exactly how you'll be judged lets you position strengths where they matter most and address weaknesses proactively.

 Revenue operations teams evaluating sales tools use criteria like integration capabilities, user adoption metrics, and measurable productivity gains.
-Understanding these criteria lets you demonstrate strengths in areas that matter most.
+Understanding these criteria lets you show strengths in areas that matter most.

 Decision Process: Mapping the Journey